 Columbus Weapons Charges Defense Lawyer

 Being charged with a Weapons offense is a serious matter.
 A weapons conviction carries consequences that you may not be able to afford.
 For starters, your right to carry arms may be restricted if you are convicted of a weapons offense.
-Your 2nd Amendment right to bare arms is precious; don’t let the Government take it away from you.
-If you are charged with a weapons offense, you need an aggressive lawyer to defend you.
-Trial Lawyer Terry K. Sherman has over 45 years experience in the criminal justice system and has the expertise necessary to defend you on a weapons charge.
-Contact Us ➞
+Your 2nd Amendment right to

 Unlawful Carrying of Weapons

 The most common type of weapons violation is Carrying a Concealed Firearm.
-Unless you have a conceal firearm permit, it is completely unlawful for you to have a gun concealed on or about your person or in your vehicle.
+Unless you have a concealed firearm permit, it is completely unlawful for you to have a gun concealed on or about your person or in your vehicle.
 Without a permit and having such a weapon out on the streets can result in very serious charges being lodged against you.

 You can be prosecuted for possessing a prohibited weapon if you intentionally or knowingly possesses, manufactures, transports, repairs or sells:

-Places that Weapons are Prohibited
+Places the Weapons are Prohibited

 By the law, an individual cannot intentionally, knowingly, or recklessly possess a firearm, illegal knife, club, or a prohibited weapon at a: